200413-java-spark/project-0-Anthony/Readme.md

   - If the player falls in battle, the character is deleted from the database.
   - Restarting the application will prompt for a new name

--Future Development
+- Future Development
   - Restructuring Engine.java to be more object oriented
-  - Adding additional JUnit tests
+  - Additional JUnit tests
-  - Adding character levels and experience points
-  - Adding character attributes
+  - User customizable difficulty
-  - Adding equipment
+  - Character levels, experience, equipment
-  - Adding bosses and new locations
+  - Bosses, locations, special abilities